-- Ascomycetes are used in the food production like in bread-making by yeast, cheese ripening by
+- Ascomycetes are used in food production like in bread-making by yeast, cheese ripening by

 - Cheese production involves numerous different yeast species.
 P. roqueforti for blue-veined

-cheeses and P. camemberti for white mould cheeses are specialized penicillium species used for cheese fermentation.
+cheeses and P. camemberti for white mold cheeses are specialized penicillium species used for cheese fermentation.

-- Ascocarps like morels are used for food flavourings.
+- Ascocarps like morels are used for food flavorings.

-- Yeast metabolites like ethanol impart flavour to the beer which are esters of higher alcohols (e.g. isobutanol), diketones, diacetyl, isobutyraldehyde, and methylglyoxal.
+- Yeast metabolites like ethanol impart flavor to the beer which are esters of higher alcohols (e.g. isobutanol), diketones, diacetyl, isobutyraldehyde, and methylglyoxal.